hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/docs/ARCHITECTURE.md

 ## Calibration storage

+Calibration data is primarily stored on the `LedProfile` entity inside the `calibrationFactors` map (`LedProfile.CALIBRATION_KEY_AMBIENT` and `LedProfile.CALIBRATION_KEY_CAMERA`).
-Per-plant calibration data lives in the `PlantCalibration` entity with columns `plantId`, `ambientFactor`, and `cameraFactor`. `PlantRepository` exposes `getLedCalibrationForPlant` and `saveLedCalibrationForPlant` helpers that prefer LED profile assignments but fall back to legacy per-plant rows.
-These helpers are used by both `LightMeasurementPresenter` (to refresh factors when a plant is selected) and `CalibrationFragment` (to persist user-entered values).
-Calibrations are exported in both CSV (`PlantCalibrations` section) and JSON (`plantCalibrations` array) backups and are restored during imports before any measurements are processed.
+`PlantRepository` exposes `getLedCalibrationForPlant` and `saveLedCalibrationForPlant` helpers that prefer LED profile assignments but fall back to the legacy per-plant `PlantCalibration` rows when no profile is linked.
+These helpers are used by both `LightMeasurementPresenter` (to refresh factors when the user selects a plant) and `CalibrationFragment` (to persist user-entered values).
+Backups export the profile calibration data via the `LedProfiles` CSV section and `ledProfiles` JSON array, restoring LED profile records before any measurements are processed so dependent calculations use the correct factors.

 ## Resource and code conventions